Yusuf Husain

-Yusuf Husain Khan (1902–1979), born in Hyderabad, Hyderabad State, British India, was a historian, scholar, educationist, critic and author.
+Yusuf Husain Khan (1902–1979) was an Indian historian, scholar, educationist, critic and author.
 He mastered the languages of Arabic, English, French, Urdu, Hindi and Persian.

 Early life and education

 Born in Hyderabad, India to a cultured and educated family, he was a younger brother of Zakir Husain, the third president of India (1967–1969).
 He went to school in Etawah.
 In 1926, he gained his BA from Jamia Millia Islamia, Delhi and in 1930 he gained his D Litt from the University of Paris, France.

 Career

 After returning from Paris in 1930, he assisted Abdul Haq to compile an English-Urdu dictionary and translate scientific terminology into Urdu.

 He joined Osmania University in 1930 as a lecturer and worked there until 1957, when he retired as a professor.
 He joined Aligarh Muslim University as a Pro-Vice Chancellor and worked there until 1965.